‘Shameless’ Season 8 Spoilers: Could One Of Fiona’s Exes Return In New Season?

 — Emmy Rossum (@emmyrossum) December 14, 2016

 With Rossum’s participation in the next season of Shameless in the bag, the question now is what new challenges could the show’s producers throw Fiona’s way?
-Shameless Season 8 spoilers indicate that the character is due for another serious romantic relationship after her devastating split with Sean (Dermot Mulroney) in Season 6 and a foray into casual dating in Season 7.
+Some say that the character is due for another serious romantic relationship after her devastating split with Sean (Dermot Mulroney) in Season 6 and a foray into casual dating in Season 7.

 Last year, Shameless executive producer Krista Vernoff explained the rationale behind Fiona’s seemingly endless string of love interests.